- Dive the world-famous Rainbow Warrior and HMNZS Canterbury wrecks

 Situated in the ‘winterless north’ of New Zealand, the Bay of Islands enjoys a temperate subtropical climate with mild winters and hot summers and great diving year-round.
 The summer sees the most visitors, while winter offers great deals on accommodation, transport and activities.

 In the summer months from mid-December to mid-March, it’s sunny skies with warm temperatures that often exceed 30°C, with January and February being the hottest months.
-Tropical currents from the equator keep water temperatures at a comfortable 18°C to 23°C. Plankton blooms attract big pelagics, and orcas, pilot whales and dolphins are seen more frequently, which more than makes up for the summer’s reduced water visibility.
+Tropical currents from the equator keep water temperatures at a comfortable 18-23°C. Plankton blooms attract big pelagics, and orcas, pilot whales and dolphins are seen more frequently, which more than makes up for the summer’s reduced water visibility.

 The winter months from mid-June to mid-September see an average temperature of 16°C, along with the occasional rain storm.
-Water temperatures drop to around 15°C to 16°C, so a thick wetsuit, semi-dry or even a drysuit is recommended for divers.
-Despite cooler waters, winter diving is excellent, with clearer visibility that can reach up to 40 meters on a good day.
+Water temperatures drop to around 15-16°C, so a thick wetsuit, semi-dry or even a drysuit is recommended for divers.
+Despite cooler waters, winter diving is excellent, with clearer visibility that can reach up to 40-metres on a good day.
 Plus, there are more frequent sightings of humpback and blue whales!

 Where to stay